Nature's own sleeping remedy helps you feel fresh and rested

 Elderly people seem to be those who benefit the most from melatonin when it comes to sleep improvement.
 It is well documented that older people produce less melatonin than younger people, simply because the body's endogenous melatonin production drops with age.

+Ideal cure for jetlagTransatlantic travelling by plane messes up your 24-hour periodicity because you cross several time zones.
+People who do this type of travelling often suffer from jetlag.
+Melatonin comes in handy as an excellent source of prevention in such cases.
 Under normal circumstances, you will have trouble feeling tired at the desired point because you are suddenly introduced to an entirely different time.
 What you can do is to take a melatonin tablet in order to induce drowsiness.
 That way you can fall asleep whenever you want to, that being upon arrival at your destination, on the plane coming back, or once you have returned to your starting point.
+Athletes who travel to distant locations use melatonin as a way of avoiding jetlag.
+That way they are not bogged down by fatigue when they compete or train actively. |